 - Use of firearms and other devices: Battery committed with a firearm and battery committed by a person attempting to hide their identity or recording the incident with intent to share the footage with others.

-The Davis Law Group, P.C. represent clients charged with battery and other criminal offenses throughout Cook County, Lake County and DuPage County.
-If you have been charged with battery, contact us to discuss your case with our Chicago criminal defense attorneys have decades of combined experience and are ready to provide the legal representation that you deserve.
+The defense attorneys at The Davis Law Group, P.C. represent clients charged with battery and other criminal offenses throughout Cook County, Lake County and DuPage County.
+If you have been charged with battery, contact us today to discuss your case.
+Our knowledgeable Chicago criminal defense attorneys have decades of combined experience and are ready to provide the legal representation that you deserve.